HSC Manannan: Incidents

 Steam Packet boss Mark Woodward told a local newspaper, "Since 2007 there have been 17 recorded major incidents where our ships have been damaged and passengers have been inconvenienced by disrupted schedules as a result... the damage was incurred seven days after the vessel recommenced seasonal operational service and just three weeks after leaving dry-dock.
 All of this equipment was fully inspected during the docking period by Steam Packet Company engineering staff, along with Classification Society Surveyors and all found to be in good order."
-The ferry returned to service on Saturday 11 April 2015 once repairs were completed.
+The ferry returned to service on 11 April 2015 once repairs were completed.
 The estimated price of repairs was above £100,000.

 On 24 March 2016, the Manannan collided with the Victoria Pier in Douglas Harbour on arrival at 22:30.
 Five passengers were taken to hospital with minor injuries and the following day's sailings were cancelled, with passengers being transferred to the Ben-my-Chree.
 The vessel suffered damage to the port side, causing the front of the hull to be bent to the left.
 The collision was caused by a systems control failure.

+In September 2023, she suffered damage to one of her engines, which will require a full rebuild.
+She will run on three engines for the rest of the year which will increase the crossing time by 45 minutes.